-- 40. Cost sharing.
-Cost sharing for Private Option enrollees must be in compliance with federal requirements that are set forth in statute, regulation and policies, including exemptions from cost-sharing set forth in 42 CFR Section 447(b). - 41.
+- 41. Cost sharing.
+Cost sharing for Private Option enrollees must be in compliance with federal requirements that are set forth in statute, regulation and policies, including exemptions from cost-sharing set forth in 42 CFR Section 447(b). - 42.
 Cost Sharing Parameters for the Arkansas Premium Assistance program.
 With the approval of this Demonstration: - a.
-Enrollees under 100 percent of the FPL and AI/AN will have no cost sharing. - b.
-Enrollees at 100 percent of the FPL and above will have cost sharing consistent with Medicaid requirements and must include an aggregate cap of no more than 5 percent of family monthly or quarterly income. - 42.
+Enrollees under 50 percent of the FPL and AI/AN will have no cost sharing. - b.
+Enrollees at 50 percent of the FPL and above will have cost sharing consistent with Medicaid requirements and must include an aggregate cap of no more than 5 percent of family monthly or quarterly income. - 43.
 Payment Process for Payment of Cost Sharing Reduction to QHPs.
-Agreements with QHP issuers may provide for advance monthly cost-sharing reduction (CSR) payments to cover the costs associated with the reduced cost-sharing for Private Option beneficiaries.
-Such payments will be subject to reconciliation at the conclusion of the benefit year based on actual expenditures by the QHP for cost sharing reduction.
-If a QHP issuer's actuary determines during the benefit year that the estimated advance CSR payments are significantly different than the CSR payments the QHP issuer will be entitled to during reconciliation, the QHP issuer may ask Arkansas' Department of Human Services to adjust the advance payments.
-Arkansas' reconciliation process will follow 45 CFR Section 156.430 to the extent applicable.
+Agreements with QHP issuers may provide for advance monthly cost-sharing reduction (CSR) payments to cover the costs associated with the reduced cost sharing for Private Option beneficiaries.